 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Unit rules

-- any level 1 unit in the Bachelor of Arts,
+- any level 1 unit in the Bachelor of Arts, or equivalent

 - PHIL2201 Social Ethics: Life and Death

 - lectures: 2 hours per week